MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com5-inprocessserverdll.md

 | Parent element | Description |
 |-|-|
 | [com5:InProcessServer](element-com5-inprocessserver.md) | Registers an in-process server with one or many class registrations. |

+## Remarks

+In a change from [com4:InProcessServerDll](element-com4-inprocessserverdll.md), the **Path** attribute does not require that the supplied value end in ".dll".

 ## Requirements
 | Prefix | Value |